doushijihui/Chovy-Gong/_pages/about.md

   - /about.html
 ---

 I am now a Research Fellow in College of Computing and Data Science (CCDS)|NTU, working with [Prof.Luo Siqiang](https://siqiangluo.com/).
+In Spring 2026, I will join Southeast University as an Associate Professor.

 A data-driven personal website